A Survey of Model Architectures in Information Retrieval: IR with Pre-Trained Transformers

-Corresponding mitigations for these two challenges have been extensively investigated in literature. \textbf{Chunk-and-aggregate} approaches represent a practical solution to handle long documents that exceed BERT's input constraints by decomposing the ranking problem into passage-level scoring followed by aggregation~\citep{Gao2022LongDocumentReranking}.
+\paragraph{Handling Long Documents.} Corresponding mitigations for these two challenges have been extensively investigated in literature. \textbf{Chunk-and-aggregate} approaches represent a practical solution to handle long documents that exceed BERT's input constraints by decomposing the ranking problem into passage-level scoring followed by aggregation~\citep{Gao2022LongDocumentReranking}.
 The fundamental strategy involves splitting documents into fixed-length passages or sentences, applying \bert-based cross-encoders to score each query-passage pair independently, then combining these scores to produce a final document-level relevance score.
 Early work in this direction explored sentence-level aggregation, where \textsc{BERT} scores computed at the sentence level were shown to be effective for document ranking~\citep{MacAvaney2020EfficientDocumentReranking,Yilmaz2019CrossDomainMO}.
 The BERT-MaxP~\citep{Dai2019DeeperTU} approach became particularly influential, where documents are split into fixed-length passages and the maximum passage score serves as the document score.

 Two primary aggregation strategies have emerged: (1) score-pooling and (2) representation aggregation.
 Score-pooling methods apply simple operations like maximum, sum, or first passage scores to combine passage-level relevance scores~\citep{Dai2019DeeperTU}.
 In contrast, representation aggregation methods address both the long-document problem and the single-vector expressiveness limitation.
 Instead of collapsing each passage's signal into a single scalar score, these approaches gather the rich, low-dimensional \texttt{[CLS]} token representations from each passage.
 This collection of vectors forms a more comprehensive and expressive document-level feature set, which is then processed by additional neural networks~\citep{MacAvaney2020EfficientDocumentReranking}.
 Notable systems like \textsc{PARADE}~\citep{Li2020PARADEPR} employ CNNs and transformers for aggregation, while \textsc{CEDR}~\citep{macavaney2019cedr} pioneered joint approaches that combine BERT outputs with existing neural IR models through averaging.